Home

 Meyersdale Republican

-She grew up in Lower Turkeyfoot, and spent her adult years residing with her widowed mother in Ursina.
-She provided medical care and paid for the funeral of her mother, circa 1910, and later requested reimbursement from the government for her out-of-pocket costs, as her mother was a Civil War veteran's widow.
+Cora is known to have provided medical care and paid for the funeral of her mother, circa December 1910.
+She then requested reimbursement from the government for her out-of-pocket costs, as her mother was a Civil War veteran's widow.

 In September 1928, having been plagued chronic hardening of the arteries, she became suffered a stroke, and was brought into the home of her married sister Nancy Forsythe in Dunbar Township near Connellsville, Fayette County.
 She died in the sister's residence at age 59 on May 30, 1929, and her funeral service was held there by Rev. Stevens of the Connellsville Baptist Church.